MESAHub/mesa/docs/source/developing/build-system.rst

 * **SRCS_CHECK**: Source files that are part of the test binary.
 Typically, all the .f or .f90 files under ``module-name/test/src``.
 * **CHECK_RESULTS_GOLDEN**: File to compare the output from the test binary against.
 If this is left empty, no tests will be run.
 * **CHECK_DIFF_PROG**: For setting a different a program to compare the output to the golden output (e.g. ndiff).
 By default this is `diff -b`.
+* **CHECK_FILTER_PROG**: Filters the output of the executable before running the diff program.
+By default this uses grep to remove output from caches being initialized.

 Finally, we have the install settings, which control what files are made available to other modules: